-- Establish desired result and propose a solution to achieve it (plan)
+- Establish the desired result and propose a solution to achieve it (plan)

 - Test the proposed solution and gather data regarding its effectiveness (do)

-- Analyze the data gathered from the test and compare results to desired outcome (check)
+- Analyze the data gathered from the test and compare results to the desired outcome (check)

 Despite the abundance of problem-solving models (8D, 5 Whys, CAPA, etc), there are still compelling reasons for businesses to make A3 reports an integral part of their organization.
 Failing to do an A3 report where it is warranted could result in project blowouts, productivity loss, and process inefficiency.

 A successful business is one that constantly strives to operate at maximum capacity.
 A3 reporting helps achieve this ideal by identifying issues, inefficiencies, and ambiguities in the business process, then coming up with possible solutions.
 Through careful analysis, collaboration, and critical thinking, the A3 model can adapt to almost any type of business or industry.

 Integrating the PDCA Method into their operational framework helps businesses adapt to any challenges that could negatively affect their operations, e.g., new trends, competition, or a shift in the economic landscape.

 To communicate across functions and keep stakeholders informed of issues/problems

 Though not primarily designed to be a communication tool, an A3 Report can be used to inform different functions as well as stakeholders regarding operational issues and plans to resolve them.
 It’s especially effective since its one-page format includes only the most relevant details of the matter.